pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 to order copies of any long run of 16mm., high reduction ratio film (as the NRA and
 AAA records) in a form that he can read.
-Conversely, the purchaser of a small&nbsp;{%- include pagebreak.html canvas=312 -%}&nbsp;aperture, high reduction ratio projector can utilize material that was originally copied with a low reduction ratio on 35mm. film, if he has it printed off on the reduced size.
+Conversely, the purchaser of a small {% include pagebreak.html canvas=312 %} aperture, high reduction ratio projector can utilize material that was originally copied with a low reduction ratio on 35mm. film, if he has it printed off on the reduced size.